HandPunch Hand Scanners

 The HandPunch 1000 & HandPunch 3000 biometric hand readers are manufactured by Ingersol Rand.
 They have sold in large numbers throughout the world, including major UK high street retail chains, hotels, factories, building contractor sites and offices.

-Because the HandPunch measures the shape and height of the hand, rather than scanning finger or palm prints, the biometric hand reader can cope with dirty hands, cuts and abrasions and even plasters on fingers.
-This means the HandPunch can be used in environments where other biometric clocking machines may struggle to perform consistently.
+Because the HandPunch measures the shape and height of the hand, rather than scanning finger or palm prints, the reader can cope with dirty hands, cuts and abrasions and even plasters on fingers.
+This means the HandPunch can be used as an access control and time attendance solution in environments where other biometric clocking machines may struggle to perform consistently.